EpicEric/yazip-motivation/README.md

 foo: bar
 ```

-__Result__: YAZip final size is 61.5% of minified JSON, and 133.3% of Protobuf.
+__Result__: YAZip's final size is 61.5% of the minified JSON's, and 133.3% of Protobuf's.

 ### List of similar objects